Lbe4468/clicky-game/README.md

 # Clicky Game

 ## Overview
-This is a simple but addictive (and serverless) memory game built using React.
+This is a simple yet fun memory game built using React.
 It relies and CSS animations and the app's state to shuffle around the images available for clicking.

-See a live example here: []
-().
-Please enjoy!
+View the GitHub repo here: [https://github.com/Lbe4468/clicky-game]

 ### Technologies Used:
 1. This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), and so requires npm/yarn.